MeshachAQ/SQL-Coffee-dataset/README.md

 2. Are the columns that need to be splitted for some reasons?
 3. Is it advisable to remove null values for certain columns or fill these null values with certain informations?
 4. Do I change some values in some columns to make them even more readable and understandable for my client? etc.

-Some of the functions and employed are shown below:

 # DATA ANALYSIS
 After my data cleaning and standardization round, I then looked at performing some analytical queries to derive business insights.
 These included: